syncfusion-content/blazor-docs/blazor/sankey/legend.md

 ### Legend Text and Title Styles

-For more advanced requirements, the component provides text styling options for both legend items and the title allow for typography customization, ensuring the legend's appearance aligns with the overall design aesthetic of the visualization.

-This comprehensive approach to legend customization empowers developers and designers to create Sankey diagrams with legends that not only complement the data representation but also enhance the overall user experience.
-By offering this level of flexibility and control, the Sankey diagram component caters to a wide range of visualization needs, from simple, clean designs to complex, highly customized presentations.
+The Sankey component provides advanced customization options for legend text and title styles through the `SankeyLegendTextStyle` and `SankeyLegendTitleStyle` APIs, enabling developers to configure properties such as font size, family, weight, color, and style.
+These APIs offer flexibility to align the legend's typography with the overall design aesthetic of the visualization, ensuring the legends complement the data representation and enhance the user experience.
+This level of control allows for seamless integration of legends into a wide range of visualization styles, from simple and clean to highly customized designs, as demonstrated in the following code snippet:

 {% tabs %}
 {% highlight razor %}